7788996633/E-Commerce/README.md

 Ready for integration with backend systems

 🎬 Demo
-You can view a demo of the app by watching the video located in the demo/ folder:
+You can view a demo of the app by watching the video located in the project demo/ folder:

-bash
-Copy
-Edit